AhmedNasserSh/SmoothPicker/README.md

 ## Installation
+### Swift Package Manager (SPM)
+SmoothPicker is available through Swift Package Manager (SPM).
+To install it this way, add this Github page as a dependancy.

+### CocoaPods
-SmoothPicker is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+It is also available through [CocoaPods](https://cocoapods.org).
+To install it this way, simply add the following line to your Podfile:

 ```ruby
 pod 'SmoothPicker'